lukemassa/weekday-checker/README.md

 ### Release

 1. `npm run package`
-2. This creates `weekday-checker.zip`, which should be uploaded to:
+2. This builds the extension and creates `weekday-checker.zip`, which should be uploaded to:

    * Chrome Web Store (TODO: how?)
-   * Firefox Add-ons
+   * Firefox Add-ons (TODO: how?)

 ## Known issues